Nicotine Addiction: How It Works (The Science)

 This is where addiction transitions from “choice” to “compulsion.”

 When your brain’s receptors are chronically stimulated by nicotine, a compensatory process kicks in.
-Your brain essentially says: “There’s too much signal here.
-We need to turn down the volume.”
-But instead of reducing the sensitivity of existing receptors, the brain does something counterintuitive — it grows more receptors.
+The brain registers that there’s too much signal and tries to turn down the volume.
+But instead of reducing the sensitivity of existing receptors, the brain does something counterintuitive: it grows more receptors.

 Why?
 Because nicotine, after initially activating the receptors, causes them to enter a desensitized state where they temporarily can’t fire.
 The brain interprets this as insufficient receptor activity and responds by manufacturing additional receptors.